 The main goal is to enable schools, in particular teachers, parents and pupils, to participate in high quality citizen science projects in both curricular and extracurricular contexts.

 Citizen Science (CS) has raised a lot of attention in recent years.
 Its main goal is to involve citizens in different types of science projects, in particular to 1) improve engagement and 2) to increase research capacities, e.g. by shared data collection.
 Many projects have incorporated citizen science approaches.
 Whereas citizen science works well for educational purposes (e.g. in inquiry-based science education), the acceptance of CS on a scientific level ranges from low to questionable.
 Even though the European Association for Citizen Science has clear guidelines and support mechanisms, many CS projects are not taken seriously.
-This is the main starting point for the FabCitizen project: We aim at providing tools to increase the quality of CS projects, in particular in schools.
-For this purpose, we will integrate FabLabs as the main educational environment as they can provide both technological as well as methodological expertise.
+This was the main starting point for the FabCitizen project: We provide tools to increase the quality of CS projects, in particular in schools.
+For this purpose, we integrate FabLabs as the main educational environment as they can provide both technological as well as methodological expertise.

-We base our project on clearly defined requirements, amongst them
+We base our project on clearly defined requirements, amongst them:

 - In schools, CS projects need to be embedded into the curriculum in various subjects - To ease the implementation, teachers need high quality (open) scenarios and learning materials - CS projects need support in terms of methodological and technological expertise.

-In the project, we will achieve the following main results: - A Citizen Science competency framework describing knowledge, skills and attitudes to successfully engage in high quality CS projects - A pedagogical concept incorporating aspects of service learning to connect - A guide for FabLabs as the key infrastructure to educate and train citizens. - More than 100 Open learning scenarios to train teachers, pupils and parents in early secondary school - A collection of Open Educational Resources supporting the approach - A good practice guide for schools and FabLabs across Europe
+In the project, we achieved the following main results:

+- A Citizen Science competency framework describing knowledge, skills and attitudes to successfully engage in high quality CS projects - A pedagogical concept incorporating aspects of service learning - A guide for FabLabs as the key infrastructure to educate and train citizens. - More than 150 Open learning scenarios to train teachers, pupils and parents in early secondary school - A collection of Open Educational Resources supporting the approach - A good practice guide for schools and FabLabs across Europe

-The project will provide guidance and concrete support to universities, FabLabs, schools and the surrounding communities to participate in successful, high quality CS projects.
-As part of our trials, we will initiate around 100 CS projects.
-In the long run, we create new methods and materials for broader engagement and quality improvement in CS.
+The project provides guidance and concrete support to universities, FabLabs, schools and the surrounding communities to participate in successful, high quality CS projects.